mailgun/documentation/source/user_manual.rst

    "message": "template has been stored"
  }

-Just using the template name you can send a message:
+You can now use the template when sending a message:

 .. include:: samples/send-message-by-template-id.rst

-Another way to provide variables is to use a form parameter prefixed with ``v:`` how it's shown :ref:`here <manual-customdata>`.

-.. include:: samples/send-message-template-v.rst

-The second way is not recommended as it's limited to simple key value data.
-If you have arrays, dictionaries in values or complex json data you have to supply variables via ``X-Mailgun-Variables`` header.
+If you are sending a MIME you can instead pass template variables via the ``X-Mailgun-Template-Variables`` header.

+.. note:: It is possible to use values defined via ``v:`` option or ``X-Mailgun-Variables`` in your templates.
-.. note:: The variables used in the template will be included in the delivered
+          However if you do so, the variables are included in the delivered message via the ``X-Mailgun-Variables``.
-          mime via the ``X-Mailgun-Variables`` header.
-You can opt out of this functionality by setting either ``X-Mailgun-Suppress-Variables-Header`` or
-          ``o:suppress-variables-header`` See :ref:`Messages API <api-sending-messages>`
+          If this is not desired, you should use the ``t:variables`` option or ``X-Mailgun-Template-Variables`` header instead.

 **Handlebars**